On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Large time behavior

 For the group forming, we apply \eqref{apriori-1} and \eqref{est-3},

 This ends the proof. \end{proof}

 The assumption $\psi_*>0$ is so strong that it requires an uniform strong effect even for far field.
-Generally, this cannot be fulfilled, and a more applicable and natural setting is $\psi_*\ge0$.
+In general, this cannot be fulfilled, and a more applicable and natural setting is $\psi_*\ge0$.
 For instance, $\frac{1}{(1+r^2)^{\alpha/2}}$, $\frac{1}{r^\alpha}$ and $\frac{1}{\left(\log (1+r)\right)^\alpha}$ are all such communication weights.
-For this larger class of $\psi$ with $\psi_*\geq 0$, it is very difficult to control the far field, and thus we need more delicate estimates about the balance between the alignment force and the noise.
+For this larger class of $\psi$ with $\psi_*\geq 0$, it is very difficult to control the far field, and thus we need more delicate estimates to gain some balance between the alignment force and the noise.
 In the following, we will assume the noise intensity to be constant or square integrable, and provide time-asymptotic analysis for these two cases respectively.
-Moreover, according to the proof of Proposition \ref{flocking-1}, the large time behavior does not relate to the structure of $\psi$ around zero, and thus the time-asymptotic behavior results also work for regular $\psi$.
-Actually, assuming the global existence of the strong solution, we will find the large time behavior only depends on the far field structure of $\psi$.
-Therefore, hereafter, we will not distinguish the regular and singular cases, but only assume the existence of the global strong solution and provide the structure of $\psi$ at far field.